This year’s conference took take place

 in the Kensington Conference and Events Centre in London

-preceded by a pre-conference workshop on the 17th May
+and was preceded by a pre-conference workshop on the 17th May

 AGAH, Germany: Dr Kerstin Breithaupt, Dr Ingrid Klingmann, Professor Hildegard Sourgens

 AHPPI, United Kingdom: Dr Michael Hammond, Dr Ulrike Lorch, Dr Jorg Taubel

 BAPU, Belgium: Professor Jan de Hoon, Professor Luc Van Bortel

 CLUB PHASE I, France: Dr Henri Caplain, Dr Yves Donazzolo

 Local organising committee (AHPPI): Dr Tim Hardman, Dr Ulrike Lorch, Mr Steffan Stringer

 Professor Dr Christian Blank, Netherlands Cancer Institute, The Netherlands